ANUcybernetics/imaginative-restoration/README.md

 ## nomenclature

-- each image is a sketch (unprocessed or processed)
+- each image is a sketch (raw or processed)
 - the video area is the canvas